 These days, even as an individual working person, we are told we need to promote our “brand”.
-Among other things we need to show that we “know” things.
-It’s not easy for most people to discern how much another person knows.
+It is a priority to show that we “know” things in theory.
+It’s not easy for most people to discern how much another person knows, wholistically speaking.

 The doctor who is hyperactive and red faced, the lawyer who has thrown fairness out the window, the structural engineer who over-specs to protect their license, the psychotherapist who projects their issues, the policeman who bullies.
-All these people are fully “educated” according to our accepted systems.
+All these people are fully “educated” according to our standards, but often not effective.

 We can that see the gap between rich and poor is exponentially widening.
 In a sense our education system is following suit.
 The large institutions seem to be more focussed on revenue (making it or lowering expenses) and take advantage of career market perceptions with to meet financial or reputation goals, as priorities.
 The education demand on millennials entering the work force is immense.
 Students rack up huge debt to purchase a “ticket” to enter a globally competitive economy where their odds of sustainable employment are a great risk.

 In order to survive, their obvious route is to get “qualified”, then to join forces with rich large companies who can support them, because they have developed reliable methods to exploit the masses.
-Or if they are really clever, find an ethically brilliant win-win scheme to somehow benefit many and sell their startup to Google, possibly to be re-oriented in purpose.
+Or if they are really clever, create an ethically brilliant win-win scheme to somehow benefit many and sell their startup to Google, possibly to be re-oriented in purpose.
 The economy system funnels efforts towards hyper-efficient revenue generation ahead of genuine service and evolving society.

 But these are the start performers.
-Not everyone can be the one in a million.
+Not everyone can be the one in a thousand, one in a million.
 Where does that leave an ordinarily smart, hard working person who wants to contribute to this intense and demanding machine that is growing beyond any of our control?
 Where a college program starts with 700 and has 30 graduates, and a single job posting has 1,000 applicants?